Brass Knuckles (film): Plot

-Zac Harrison (Monte Blue), a seasoned but principled convict, shares a prison cellblock with two vastly different men: the cocky pickpocket Velvet Smith (George E. Stone), and the brutal gang leader "Brass Knuckles" Lamont (William Russell).
-When Lamont persuades a trusty to arrange a daring prison break, Zac, sensing danger, intervenes to prevent it—too late to stop the warden from being fatally wounded by a convict named "Fade-Away" (Unseen Character).
+Zac Harrison, a seasoned but principled convict, shares a prison cellblock with two vastly different men: the cocky pickpocket Velvet Smith, and the brutal gang leader "Brass Knuckles" Lamont.
+When Lamont persuades a trusty to arrange a daring prison break, Zac, sensing danger, intervenes to prevent it—too late to stop the warden from being fatally wounded by a convict named "Fade-Away".
 The escape fails, and while Lamont's sentence is extended, he vows revenge on Zac, whom he holds responsible for the debacle.
 "Fade-Away" is sentenced to capital punishment.

-Before his execution, "Fade-Away" entrusts Zac with a final wish: deliver a letter to his orphaned daughter June (Betty Bronson), growing up alone in an institution.
+Before his execution, "Fade-Away" entrusts Zac with a final wish: deliver a letter to his orphaned daughter June, growing up alone in an institution.
 Upon his release, Zac visits June, describing her father as a brave adventurer rather than a doomed criminal.
 Touched by his kindness, June finds in Zac the first person who has ever shown her compassion.

 Zac and Velvet, determined to go straight, move into a small apartment in the city.
 But Velvet's fingers still itch for the old life, and he agrees to join some crooks for “one last job.”
 Zac reluctantly agrees to help, fearing a botched robbery without his oversight.
 Just as they prepare to leave, an exhausted figure appears at their door: June has run away from the orphanage in search of Zac.

 Zac stays behind to care for the girl, while Velvet returns from the heist in a panic, hiding a stolen diamond necklace inside June's doll.
 When police arrive to investigate, Zac claims responsibility for the girl, stating he has adopted her, and the hidden loot goes undiscovered.

 Now forced to choose a path, Zac orders Velvet to return the necklace.
 The presence of June in their lives becomes a turning point.
 She idolizes Zac as a noble, heroic figure—and as the years pass, her admiration deepens into love.

 On her eighteenth birthday, Velvet, meaning no harm, takes June to the Owl Café, an underworld haunt, dressed in glamorous grown-up attire.
 Zac is furious and demands she wash away the makeup and never wear such clothes again.
 But June, quietly and firmly, reminds him that she is no longer a child.
-In that moment, Zac finally sees her as the remarkable young woman she has become—and realizes he loves her, too.
+In that moment, Zac finally sees her as the remarkable young woman she has become—and realizes he reciprocates her love for him.

 Their happiness is short-lived.
 Lamont, freshly out of prison and thirsting for revenge, tips off the police that Zac is living immorally with a young girl.
 The vice squad arrests Zac; June is placed in juvenile detention.

 Zac, once released on bail, hurries to the court—only to learn that June has already been released into the custody of her “father.”
 He assumes Velvet intervened, but Velvet informs him that Lamont impersonated June's father and took her.